Comprehensive Lawn Care Guide for Sarasota Homeowners

 Tips for Sustainable Lawn Care

-Sarasota homeowners can adopt practices that save water and reduce chemical use:
+Homeowners can adopt practices that save water and reduce chemical use:

 Mulching Grass Clippings

-Leave clippings on the lawn to return nutrients to the soil.
+I leave clippings on the lawn to return nutrients to the soil.

 Rainwater Harvesting